diegocantarero/INCOFEMAR/WARP.md

 Firebase integration
 - The app uses the Firebase Web SDK via npm inside the bundle.
 Do not import the SDK in firebase-config.js.
 - Configuration must be provided at runtime via window.FB_CONFIG in a plain script firebase-config.js at the repo root.
-- Precedence at load: if FB_CONFIG is present, the app uses Firestore only (GitHub JSON and localStorage hydration are skipped).
+- Precedence at load: if FB_CONFIG is present, the app uses Firestore.
+If Firestore is unreachable or returns an empty document on first snapshot, the app falls back to localStorage for initial hydration (and will attempt to push to Firestore as writes succeed).
 If FB_CONFIG is missing, it tries GitHub JSON first and falls back to localStorage.
 - Local build: shell-scripts/master_build.sh copies firebase-config.js to dist/ if present; otherwise it writes a placeholder.
 - CI build: .github/workflows/pages.yml copies firebase-config.js from the repo root to dist/ if present.
 - Initialization happens in shell-scripts/code/firebase_client.ts using initializeApp(window.FB_CONFIG) and Anonymous Auth + Firestore sync.